MobilityData/elrond.gtfs.org/docs/getting_started/features/overview.md

 -   :material-subway-variant:{ .lg .middle } __Pathways connections__

-    Model paths connecting relevant points within a station.
+    Paths connecting relevant points within a station.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/pathways/#pathways-basic-information)

 -   :material-subway-variant:{ .lg .middle } __Pathway details__

-    Provide additional details for stations' pathways.
+    Additional details for stations' pathways.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/pathways/#pathways-details)

 -   :material-subway-variant:{ .lg .middle } __Levels__

-    Describe and list all different levels within a station.
+    Levels within a station.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/pathways/#levels)

 -   :material-subway-variant:{ .lg .middle } __In-station traversal time__

-    Communicate the estimated time to navigate paths within a station.
+    Estimated time to navigate paths within a station.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/pathways/#in-station-traversal-time)

 -   :material-subway-variant:{ .lg .middle } __Pathways signs__

-    Communicate the in station signage associated with a pathway.
+    In station signage associated with a pathway.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/pathways/#pathways-directions)